 The maintenance of acceptable actual and post-contingency voltages at the substations of nuclear power plants is critical to assuring that the nuclear safety systems will work properly if required.
 In order to provide this assurance, the nuclear power plant operators must be notified whenever actual or post-contingency voltages are determined to be below acceptable limits.
 This requirement applies to all contingencies involving the tripping of the nuclear plant generator or any transmission facility as the contingent element.
-The notification is required even if the voltage limits are the same as the standard PJM voltage limits.
+The notification is required even if the voltage limits are the same as the PJM standard baseline voltage limits.
 [NERC Reliability Standard NUC-001, R4.3]

-Generally, nuclear plants may have voltage limits that are more restrictive than standard PJM voltage limits.
+Generally, nuclear plants have voltage limits that are more restrictive than the PJM standard baseline voltage limits.
 In the case where standard PJM voltage limits, as defined by the Transmission Owner (TO), are more restrictive, PJM will direct redispatch without consultation of nuclear plants after all non-cost measures are implemented; however, PJM will still notify the NPGO of the violation to the limit.
-[NERC Reliability Standard NUC-001, R4.2] Off-cost generation will set Locational Marginal Prices (LMP).
-In the case where NPIR voltage limits are more restrictive than standard PJM voltage limits, all costs required to mitigate the violations will be borne by the generation owner.
+[NERC Reliability Standard NUC-001, R4.2] In the case where NPIR voltage limits are more restrictive than standard PJM voltage limits, all costs required to mitigate the violations will be borne by the generation owner.